In San Francisco, many city departments play a role to help people experiencing homelessness and maintain safe and healthy streets.

 The City’s Healthy Streets Operation Center (HSOC)

 All San Franciscans deserve healthy and safe streets, regardless of their housing status.
 HSOC is a collaborative of more than 11 city agencies, including HSH, which addresses large encampments in order to protect the health and safety of everyone.
-HSOC also conducts bi-monthly counts of tents, structures and vehicles, which are available on an online dashboard.
+HSOC also conducts bi-monthly counts of tents, structures and vehicles, which are available on an online dashboard, along with further information about HSOC activity.

 The Street Crisis Response Team (SCRT)